Feuer und Eis own tour

 The second stage leads from Oberstaufen around the Staufner Berg (1032m).
 The route leads through the Konstanzer Ach valley to the Großer Alpsee and on past the Kleiner Alpsee to Immenstadt, where the Iller is crossed.
 The route continues through Gallmoos, about 4 km north of Sonthofen, to Rettenberg at the foot of the Grünten massif with the 1730 m high Übelhorn.
 From here the tour continues uphill, past the Rottach reservoir, via Memersch (at 1000m above sea level the highest point on the entire Bodensee-Königsee cycle route), Oy-Mittelberg and Maria Rain to Nesselwang, at the foot of Edelsberg (1629m) and Alpspitze (1575m).
 From Nesselwang, the route leads through forests and fields past small villages to Hopfen am See with views of the Allgäu Alps, Zugspitze and Tannheim mountains

-Füssen/Halblech — Murnau/Blaues Land
+Füssen/Halblech — Ettal Monastery

 Distanz: 71 km Höhe (+): 510m Höhe (-): 630m

-Bad Kohlgrub — Bad Tölz
+Ettal — Bad Tölz

 Distanz: 46 km Höhe (+): 275m Höhe (-): 280m